Implicit vs Unfolded Graph Neural Networks: Introduction

 \section{Introduction}

 Given graph data with node features, graph neural networks (GNNs) represent an effective way of exploiting relationships among these features to predict labeled quantities of interest, e.g., node classification \citep{wu2020comprehensive,DBLP:journals/corr/abs-1812-08434}.
-In particular, each layer of a message-passing GNN is constructed by bundling a graph propagation step with an aggregation function such that information can be shared between neighboring nodes to an extent determined by network depth. \citep{kipf2017semi,HamiltonYL17,DBLP:journals/jcamd/KearnesMBPR16,VelickovicCCRLB18}.
+In particular, each layer of a message-passing GNN (our focus) is constructed by bundling a graph propagation step with an aggregation function such that information can be shared between neighboring nodes to an extent determined by network depth. \citep{kipf2017semi,HamiltonYL17,DBLP:journals/jcamd/KearnesMBPR16,VelickovicCCRLB18}.

 For sparsely-labeled graphs, or graphs with entity relations reflecting long-range dependencies, it is often desirable to propagate signals arbitrary distances across nodes, but without expensive memory requirements during training, oversmoothing effects \citep{DBLP:conf/iclr/OonoS20,DBLP:conf/aaai/LiHW18}, or disproportionate sensitivity to bad/spurious edges \citep{DBLP:conf/nips/ZhuYZHAK20,DBLP:journals/corr/abs-2009-13566,DBLP:conf/ijcai/ZugnerAG19,DBLP:conf/iclr/ZugnerG19}.
-To address these issues, at least in part, two distinct strategies have recently been proposed.
-First, the framework of implicit deep learning \citep{bai2019deep,el2020implicit} has been applied to producing supervised node embeddings that satisfy an equilibrium criteria instantiated through a graph-dependent fixed-point equation.
-The resulting so-called \textit{implicit} GNN (IGNN) pipeline \citep{GuC0SG20}, as well as related antecedents \citep{DaiKDSS18,gallicchio2020fast} and descendants \citep{eignn}, mimic the behavior of a GNN model with arbitrary depth for handling long-range dependencies, but is nonetheless trainable via a fixed memory budget and robust against oversmoothing effects.
+Moreover, to the extent possible we would like such propagation to follow interpretable patterns that can be adjusted in predictable ways to problem-specific contexts (e.g., graphs possessing heterophily).
+To address these issues, at least in part, two distinct strategies have recently been proposed that will form the basis of our study.\footnote{There are of course many more than just two approaches for tackling these types of issues, e.g., random-walk GNNs, cooperative GNNs, graph rewiring, graph Transformers \citep{finkelshtein2023cooperative,karhadkar2022fosr,tonshoff2021walking,topping2021understanding,wu2024simplifying}; however, a broader treatment of such methodology remains outside of our primary scope herein.} First, the framework of implicit deep learning \citep{bai2019deep,el2020implicit} has been applied to producing supervised node embeddings that satisfy an equilibrium criteria instantiated through a graph-dependent fixed-point equation.
+The resulting so-called \textit{implicit} GNN (IGNN) pipeline \citep{GuC0SG20}, as well as related antecedents \citep{DaiKDSS18,gallicchio2020fast} and descendants \citep{MIGNN,fu2023implicit,eignn}, mimic the behavior of a GNN model with arbitrary depth for handling long-range dependencies, but is nonetheless trainable via a fixed memory budget and robust against oversmoothing effects.
+See Figure \ref{fig:intro-figure} for a high-level conceptual depiction of IGNNs.